laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique file script takes a list of words as input and prints only words that appear exactly once.

 14-findthatword file script displays the lines containing the pattern "root" from the file /etc/passwd

+15-countthatword file script displays the number of lines that contain the pattern "bin" in the file /etc/passwd